 The final round of the competition is held in the Law School's Ceremonial Courtroom.
 A high point of the Law School's annual calendar, the finals are attended by past winners of the competition, other Law School alumni, and numerous members of the Maryland bench and bar, as well as students, faculty, staff, and administrators.
 Each year, distinguished members of the region's judiciary preside over the final arguments, naming a best oralist and runner-up best oralist.
 The name of the student who wrote the competition's best brief is also revealed at the finals.

 The top three participants become the University of Maryland Francis King Carey School of Law National Moot Court Team and represent the law school at the National Moot Court Competition held in New York.
 In addition, an award is given for the Best Written Brief.
-Please check out our list of past Myerowitz Competition winners and learn about last year's competition.
+Please check out our list of past Myerowitz Competition winners.

 For questions regarding the Myerowitz competition, feel free to contact the National Moot Court Team at: firstname.lastname@example.org.